Taybh/Taybh.github.io/_pages/about.md

 Moreover, as I mentioned before, I am applying for a second master’s in San Francisco; therefore, the university tours would be a great opportunity for me to visit different labs.
 I would love to visit the Alaa Lab at UC Berkeley, BAIR Lab, MED AI Lab, and Clinical Neuroinformatics & AI Laboratory (CNAIL), if possible.
 It would help me decide which one fits me best.

 Last but not least, I would like to bring back the knowledge I earn from this fellowship to our community "Innovate Hamburg".
-This is how this fellowship can help me grow professionally and personally.
+This is how this fellowship can help me grow professionally and personally.<br><br>

 ## 🧠 More about my character and personality
 Now that I became a self-taught software engineer by personal perseverance, I believe I can achieve anything by finding the right mentors and putting the effort into it.
 This fellowship would give me the oportunity to find the right mentors and increases my chances of success as an entrepreneur.